tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 ## Downloading Spell Checker Pro

-A [TinyMCE Enterprise](http://www.tinymce.com/enterprise/) subscription includes the ability to download and install a spell check as-you-type feature for the editor.
+A [TinyMCE Enterprise](http://www.tinymce.com/enterprise/) subscription includes the ability to download and install a spellcheck as-you-type feature for the editor.

 Spell Checker Pro requires both a client-side plugin to be configured and a server-side component to be installed and configured.